Kanekixz/pizza-hub/README.md

 # pizza-hub
-Pizza Hub application developed with Vraptor, Jstl, Hibernate, JPA and Postgres
+Pizza Hub application developed with Vraptor, Jstl, Hibernate, JPA, Postgres and Bootstrap.

 1 - Create database in postgres with pizza-hub name